matheusbuniotto/LSTM_MLOps/README.md

 # LSTM MLOps Project for Stock Prediction

-This project implements a LSTM-based stock price prediction system with MLOps best practices, using FastAPI for serving predictions and MLflow for experiment tracking.
+This project, an outcome of FIAP's Machine Learning Engineer graduate / post-graduate degree, centers on an LSTM-based stock prediction system that incorporates MLOps best practices.
+We're using FastAPI for serving predictions and MLflow for experiment tracking, model saves and deploy pipeline.

+**My main emphasis was on implementing MLflow and setting up an API endpoint to serve the model with MLOps best practices.** It's no secret that predicting stock prices is really tough, given how unpredictable markets are.
+So, while the LSTM model itself is functional, it's definitely a work in progress and would need much more refinement (think hyperparameter tuning and better feature engineering) to be close to effective. **The focus was definitely on the MLOps pipeline, not on creating a perfect prediction model.**

 ## Project Overview

-This project uses Deep Learning (LSTM) to predict stock prices, with a focus on PETROBRAS (PETR4.SA) stock.
-The system is containerized using Docker and implements MLOps practices for model tracking and serving.
+This project utilizes Deep Learning (LSTM) to predict stock prices, specifically for PETROBRAS (PETR4.SA).
+The system is containerized using Docker and employs MLOps practices for model tracking and serving.

 ## Architecture